Toyota C-HR Review 2025: Price, specs & boot space

 "The original Toyota C-HR delivered respectable economy and the trend looks set to continue with the second-generation car."

-Toyota C-HR Review 2024: rear static
+Toyota C-HR Review: rear static

-Toyota C-HR Review 2024: dynamic driving
+Toyota C-HR Review: dynamic driving

-The Toyota C-HR is available in Icon, Design, Excel and GR Sport versions, supplemented with a limited Premiere Edition.
+The Toyota C-HR is available in Icon, Design, Excel and GR Sport versions, supplemented with a limited Orange Edition.
 Icon grade models come with 17-inch alloy wheels, flush door handles, powered folding door mirrors and a natty signature Toyota C-HR rear light bar.
 The cockpit features cloth upholstery, a seven-inch digital instrument display supplemented by Toyota’s Smart Connect multimedia system inside an eight-inch touchscreen.
 Icon models also get smart entry, an auto-dimming rear-view mirror, automatic wipers and cloud-based navigation.

 There’s also wireless smartphone integration with Apple CarPlay and Android Auto along with a front USB-C device charging port.
 Driver safety and assistance comes in the shape of Toyota’s third-gen Safety Sense, which includes Pre-Crash System, Adaptive Cruise Control, Lane Trace Assist, Road Sign Assist and Automatic High Beam.